-Finds the predicted global minima, then returns a list of vectors of parameters values, costs and uncertainties, corresponding to the 1D cross sections along each parameter axis through the predicted global minima.
+The cross sections are returned as a list of vectors of parameters values, costs, and uncertainties, corresponding to the 1D cross sections along each parameter axis.
+The cross sections pass through cross\section\center, which will default to the parameters that gave the best measured cost.

-- points (int) the number of points to sample along each cross section.
-Default value is 100. - cross\section\center (array) parameter array where the centre of the cross section should be taken.
-If None, the parameters for the best returned cost are used.
+- points (int) The number of points to sample along each cross section.
+Defaults to - cross\section\center (array) Parameter array where the center of the cross section should be taken.
+If None, the parameters for the best measured cost are used.
+Default None.

-Returns a tuple (cross\arrays, cost\arrays, uncer\arrays) cross\parameter\arrays (list): a list of arrays for each cross section, with the values of the varied parameter going from the minimum to maximum value. cost\arrays (list): a list of arrays for the costs evaluated along each cross section about the minimum. uncertainty\arrays (list): a list of uncertainties
+A tuple (cross\arrays, cost\arrays, uncer\arrays) cross\parameter\arrays (list): A list of arrays for each cross section, with the values of the varied parameter going from the minimum to maximum allowed value.

+cost\arrays (list): A list of arrays for the costs evaluated along each cross section through cross section center.

+uncertainty\arrays (list): A list of uncertainties corresponding to the costs in cost\arrays.